Reaper: Reapers in the late 19th and 20th century

 After the first reapers were developed and patented, other slightly different reapers were distributed by several manufacturers throughout the world.
-The Champion (Combined) Reapers and Mowers, produced by the Champion Interest group (Champion Machine Company, later Warder, Bushnell & Gessner, absorbed in IHC 1902) in Springfield, Ohio in the second half of the 19th century, were highly successful in the 1880s in the United States.
+The Champion (Combined) Reapers and Mowers, produced by the Champion Interest]group (Champion Machine Company, later Warder, Bushnell & Glessner, absorbed in IHC 1902) in Springfield, Ohio in the second half of the 19th century, were highly successful in the 1880s in the United States.
 Springfield is still known as "The Champion City".

 Generally, reapers developed into the 1872 invented reaper-binder, which reaped the crop and bound it into sheaves.
 By 1896, 400,000 reaper-binders were estimated to be harvesting grain.
 This was in turn replaced by the swather and eventually the combine harvester, which reaps and threshes in one operation.

 In Central European agriculture reapers were – together with reaper-binders – common machines until the mid-20th century.